-SA Objective Decision-Making Criteria Indicators

-Will it improve existing water Quality of local watercourses.

-quality? ,

-Number of sites permitted

-Will the plan/proposal support within groundwater protection

-the remediation of contaminated zones.

-land?

-Number and area of

-Will it have an adverse impact on contaminated sites remediated

-soil quality? as a consequence of waste-

-related development

-Number of sites permitted in

-areas of worsening air quality

-11.To manage waste Will the plan/proposal minimise Annual waste arisings by type.

-sustainably, maximise the production of waste?

-North London's self- Estimated permitted treatment

-sufficiency in the Will it promote sustainable waste and disposal capacity in North

-management of waste, management and encourage London.

-minimise the production movement of waste up the

-of waste and increase re- Waste Hierarchy?
-The quantity of new capacity

-use, recycling and added at each level of the Waste

-recovery rates.
-Hierarchy

-Average distance travelled by

-LACW for treatment/disposal.

-Wests dealt with within the Dlan

-Waste dealt with within the Plan

-area

-Volume and % of waste disposed

-to landfill by waste stream.

-12.To ensure the efficient Will the plan/proposal make use Proportion of new waste

-use of land and natural of previous developed land or development on previously

-resources and the buildings? developed land.

-sustainable management S ·

-of existing resources.
-Will it increase demand for Proportion of existing and new

-water? waste developments with water

-efficiency measures.

-Will it incorporate/encourage

-measures to ensure water is used

-efficiently?

-13.To encourage sustainable Will the plan/proposal encourage Economic output of Gross Value

-economic growth, exploit sustainable economic growth Added (GVA) per capita per

-the growth potential of through provision of adequate annum

-business sectors and waste management facilities?

-improve the Number of new jobs created by

-competitiveness and Will the plan/proposal diversify new waste sites.

-productivity of the local the economy in terms of the

-waste industry waste management sector?
-Annual waste arisings by type.
+SA Objective Decision-Making Criteria Indicators Will it improve existing water Quality of local watercourses. quality?
+Number of sites permitted Will the plan/proposal support within groundwater protection the remediation of contaminated zones. land?
+Number and success Will it have an adverse impact on Number and area of soil quality? contaminated sites remediated related development Number of sites permitted in areas of worsening air quality 11.To manage waste Will the plan/proposal minimise Annual waste arisings by type. sustainably, maximise the production of waste?
+0 7 7 North London's self- Estimated permitted treatment sufficiency in the Will it promote sustainable waste and disposal capacity in North management of waste, management and encourage London. minimise the production movement of waste up the of waste and increase re- Waste Hierarchy?
+The quantity of new capacity use, recycling and added at each level of the Waste recovery rates.
+Hierarchy Average distance travelled by LACW for treatment/disposal Waste dealt with within the Plan area Volume and % of waste disposed to landfill by waste stream.
+12.To ensure the efficient Will the plan/proposal make use Proportion of new waste use of land and natural of previous developed land or development on previously resources and the buildings? developed land. sustainable management Will it increase demand for Properties of existing and new of existing resources. water? waste developments with water efficiency measures Will it incorporate/encourage energy measures. measures to ensure water is used efficiently?
+13.To encourage sustainable Will the plan/proposal encourage Economic output of Gross Value economic growth, exploit sustainable economic growth Added (GVA) per capita per the growth potential of through provision of adequate annum business sectors and waste management facilities? improve the Number of new jobs created by competitiveness and Will the plan/proposal diversify new waste sites. productivity of the local the economy in terms of the Appual wasta arisinga hutura waste muustry waste management sector?
+Annual waste ansings by type.

-SA Objective Decision-Making Criteria Indicators Will it enable new and innovative Capacity of new waste waste management technologies management facilities by type. to be developed and utilised?
-Number of businesses and new Will it enable maximum value facilities introducing new waste recovery from waste where management technologies at the possible? top of the Waste Hierarchy e.g. Anaerobic Digestion with Will it promote waste energy/heat generation. minimisation?
+SA Objective Decision-Making Criteria Indicators Will it enable new and innovative waste management technologies Capacity of new waste management facilities by type. to be developed and utilised?
+Number of businesses and new Will it enable maximum value recovery from waste where facilities introducing new waste management technologies at the possible? top of the Waste Hierarchy e.g. Anaerobic Digestion with Will it promote waste minimisation? energy/heat generation.
 14.To reduce economic Will the plan/proposal support Number of new jobs created by disparities, the creation of a broad range of new waste sites or by growth of unemployment and jobs and employment existing ones. deprivation opportunities?